FctsFxns/schultzen-web/_works/HistoriasAnarco-misticas.md

 Please write en email to contact@christinaschultz.com for reservation and further information

+Front picture by Kati Riquelme

 ![image](/media/images/HistoriasAnarco.jpg)

-Images from the first open rehearsal at the MACBA (museum for contemporary art of Barcelona)
+Images from the first open rehearsal at the MACBA (museum for contemporary art of Barcelona) all pictures by Anke Luckmann

 ![image](/media/images/HistoriasAnarco2.jpg)